nodejs/node/doc/api/http.md

 because of how the protocol parser attaches to the socket.
 The `socket` can also be accessed at `request.connection`.

-*Note*: This event can also be explicitly emitted by users to inject connections into the HTTP server.
+This event can also be explicitly emitted by users to inject connections into the HTTP server.
 In that case, any [`Duplex`][] stream can be passed.

 ### Event: 'request'